rkhalife/rkhalife.ca/content/posts/Building-this-Site.md

 - Setup CloudFront distribution with the S3 bucket as the Origin
 - Added the Cusom SSL Certificate and the domain name to my CloudFront distribution once the certificate was ready
 - Pushed my Hugo Site to Github
-- Created an action to automatically update the S3 bucket whenever I push changes
+- Created a [Github action](https://github.com/rkhalife/rkhalife.ca/blob/main/.github/workflows/main.yml) to automatically update the S3 bucket whenever I push changes